inpiniti/inpiniti.github.io/_posts/37 celonis/2023-03-24-01 Process Mining From Theory to Execution.md

 ![](https://scorm.eu.thoughtindustries.com/content/1cc62825-20df-4077-8216-a9df1132a5ad/2f900193-d2ed-480c-8c32-8bb29bc8d522/4/scormcontent/assets/W1fHRngP_JiPAgsI_Ns_X5IRBltgER4yZ.png)

-[v] The validation of information takes less time for business customers.
+[x] The validation of information takes less time for business customers.

-[] The validation of informantion takes more time for business customers.
+[ ] The validation of informantion takes more time for business customers.

-[] In the majority of cases business customers set up a new account.
+[ ] In the majority of cases business customers set up a new account.

-[v] In the majority of cases private customers set up a new account.
+[x] In the majority of cases private customers set up a new account.

-[v] Private customers need to reinitiate the process more often than business customers.
+[x] Private customers need to reinitiate the process more often than business customers.

 ##### Task 2.
 With extended event data we can do different types of analyses to discover our process.
 Match the analysis type to the right question.